pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

 Location.
 This can be a useful paradigm if you prefer to think about the PV system and its location as separate concepts or if you develop your own ModelChain subclasses.
-It can also be helpful if you make extensive use of Location-specific methods for other calculations.
+It can also be helpful if you make extensive use of Location-specific methods for other calculations. pvlib-python also includes a :py:class:`~pvlib.tracking.SingleAxisTracker` class that is a subclass of :py:class:`~pvlib.pvsystem.PVSystem`.

 The following code demonstrates how to use :py:class:`~pvlib.location.Location`, :py:class:`~pvlib.pvsystem.PVSystem`, and :py:class:`~pvlib.modelchain.ModelChain` objects to accomplish our system modeling goal:

 .. ipython:: python